duybuile/Assignment2/README.md

 source("makeCacheMatrix.R")
 source("cacheSolve.R")
 ````
 - You now have 2 options to create a matrix.
-Let's start by create a random square matrix with dimension 2
+Let's start by creating a random square matrix with dimension 2
 ````sh
 M <- makeRandomMatrix(2)
 cacheSolve(M)